Nixuge/BlockSumoPlugin/README.md

 ## Using names instead of UUIDs
 This plugin should be able to work with cracked accounts (untested but it should), which isn't possible with UUIDs
 ## The config
-The config has a really weird system, but all of that's explained in the "me/nixuge/config/Config.java" file
+The config has a really weird system, but all of that's explained in [the Config class](me/nixuge/config/Config.java)
 ## The libraries
 This project was mostly made for training for me, so pretty much no libs were used.
 If/When this project gets serious, I'll **maybe** (maybe) switch to existing libs for things like particles.